StephanHCB/go-autumn-logging/README.md

 If you are writing a library, import **only** this module in your dependencies, none of the other go-autumn-logging-* modules that actually bring in a logging library.

+In your testing code, call `aulogging.SetupNoLoggerForTesting()` to avoid the nil pointer dereference.

 ### Application Authors

 If you are writing an application, import one of the modules that actually bring in a logging library,